mido/mido/docs/intro.rst

     >>> msg
     <message note_on channel=0, note=60, velocity=64, time=0)

-All message parameters are optional, and will be set to 0 if not passed.
-The exception is velocity which defaults to 64.

 A list of all supported message types and their parameters can be found in :doc:`message_types`.